nodejs-mobile/nodejs-mobile/doc/api/readline.md

 the best compatibility if it defines an `output.columns` property and emits a `'resize'` event on the `output` if or when the columns ever change ([`process.stdout`][] does this automatically when it is a TTY).

+When creating a `readline.Interface` using `stdin` as input, the program will not terminate until it receives an [EOF character][].
+To exit without waiting for user input, call `process.stdin.unref()`.

 ### Use of the `completer` function